| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 IDENTIFIER_POINTER

-.
-This string is always NUL
+char*.
+This string is always NUL-terminated, and contains

-no embedded NUL
+no embedded NUL characters.

 IDENTIFIER_LENGTH

-, not
+IDENTIFIER_POINTER, not

-including the trailing NUL
+including the trailing NUL.
+This value of

-is always the same as strlen
+IDENTIFIER_LENGTH (x) is always the same as strlen

-(IDENTIFIER_POINTER (x))
+(IDENTIFIER_POINTER (x)).

 IDENTIFIER_OPNAME_P

-or the
+IDENTIFIER_POINTER or the

 IDENTIFIER_TYPENAME_P

-of
+TREE_TYPE of

-holds the type to which the conversion
+the IDENTIFIER_NODE holds the type to which the conversion

 operator converts.

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Two common container data structures can be represented directly with